paulknewton/pi-tank-watcher/PUMP.md

 ![pi](img/pi.jpg)

 The code monitors the GPIO PIN (via interrupts to avoid endlessly looping).
+In my setup, the activation of the pump triggers a high signal to the raspberry Pi, connected to pin 22 on the Model B (referred to as GPIO6).
+The ground is just connected to any of the GND pins on the Pi.

+Start the code that monitors the pump:

+``
+python3 pump_watcher.py --thingspeak YOUR_THINGSPEAK_API --gpio wiringpi 22 --healthchecks HEALTHCHECKS_URL
+``

+Note how you need to pass in a bunch of parameters here:

+* thingspeak - the key you are using for Thingspeak to log the pump on/off events.
 Whenever there is a change of state, it logs the event to a ThingSpeak channel (I describe ThingSpeak in more detail in the other pi-tank-watcher pages, so I won’t repeat it here).
+* gpio - the GPIO library used to interface with the GPIO pins.
+Supported values are ``RPi.GPIO`` or ``wiringpi``.
+* 22 - the number of the pin that will be monitored.
+When the pump switches on, a high signal will be sent to this pin.
+If you are using another pin, then change this argument to suit (note how I am using the physical pin number here, not the BCM label or some other label.
+In this exampoe, I am using pin 22 which is the pin referred to as "GPIO.6".

 This is the pump activity I have been seeing:

 ![fig_pump](graphs/fig_pump.png)